Meng Hongwei

 Meng Hongwei (孟宏伟 (孟宏偉, Mèng Hóngwěi); born November 1953) is a former Chinese politician and police officer who was the president of Interpol from 2016 to 2018.
 He also served as vice-minister of Public Security in China from 2004 to 2018.
 Meng purportedly resigned in absentia in October 2018 via Chinese officials after he was secretly detained and accused of taking bribes by Chinese anti-corruption authorities.
-On 21 January 2020, Meng had been sentenced to 13 1/2 years in jail by a Chinese court for bribery during his time at the Chinese coast guard and Ministry of Public Security.
+On 21 January 2020, Meng had been sentenced to 13 1/2 years in jail by a Chinese court for bribery during his time at the China Coast Guard and Ministry of Public Security.